ksu-is/CalcBolus/README.md

 # CalcBolus
 An insulin delivery calculator that accounts for carbohydrates, correction factors, and physiological states that affect insulin absorption.

 This project builds of an already made budgeting program to initialize the math involved and edits/adds to the program to specialize it for use in calculating mealtime insulin delivery.
-The Budget Tracker program was chosen because it does not make use of more advanced math functions which are unnecessary for calculating bolus units.
+The Quote Calculator program was chosen because it does not make use of more advanced math functions which are unnecessary for calculating bolus units.

 Basic insulin delivery is based on a formula that factors in a recent blood sugar reading, carbohydrate intake within 15 minutes of a bolus (i.e. the insulin injection), and a correction factor if blood sugar is above target range.
 However, there is another formula that factors in physiolocigal states and events that affect insulin absorption such as exercise, illness, certain medications, and alcohol intake.